primev/mev-commit/p2p/README.md

 10. Bid 1 ETH.
 Commitment process is simulated.
 Commitment is opened onchain by the provider, and deposit relevant to that provider should be topped-up atomically.

-Mock out the whole preconf flow, a provider registering, being seen by bidder. balances being decremented when preconf happens etc. Will need to have some make targets for oracle doing things etc....
 ```
 curl -X POST http://localhost:13523/v1/bidder/bid \
 -d '{